nogilnick/ICPOptimize/README.md

 ## Description

-This repository contains implementations of both the Iterative Constrained Pathways (ICP) optimization method and the ICP Rule Ensemble (ICPRE).
+This repository contains implementations of the Iterative Constrained Pathways (ICP) optimization method, the ICP Rule Ensemble (ICPRE), linear classifier, regressor, and other methods.
+Currently, hinge and least-squares loss are supported.
+Support for other loss functions is planned.

 Further discussion about and motivation for the methods can be found on my blog:

 [nicholastsmith.wordpress.com/2021/05/18/the-iterative-constrained-pathways-optimizer/](https://nicholastsmith.wordpress.com/2021/05/18/the-iterative-constrained-pathways-optimizer/)